 A stun gun needs high voltage to stimulate the nervous system but just enough amperage to deliver a proper dose.
 With too little amperage, the recipient wouldn’t be incapacitated at all.
 With too much amperage, it could cause permanent nerve damage or even death.

 Before you buy a stun gun, it’s important to understand the legality of such a purchase.

 The main legal concerns about stun gun ownership pertain to concealment and misuse.
 An unscrupulous owner could bring a concealed stun gun to a restricted area and harm others.
 A criminal could use a stun gun to incapacitate a victim during a home invasion or sexual assault.
 Stun gun regulations aren’t as clearly defined as those for lethal weapons such as handguns and semi-automatic rifles.
 Travel restrictions also apply to many forms of stun guns, so owners need to be aware of their limitations.

 Reputable stun gun manufacturers design their products with safety in mind.
-As such, they keep the amperage as low as possible.
 Potential buyers should avoid purchasing secondhand or inexpensive models without knowing the manufacturer and the voltage rating.

 Q: Could I receive a shock if my attacker touches me during stun gun deployment?

 A: No, the electrical current only flows between the stun gun's electrodes and the attacker's body.
 It does not travel to anyone who makes incidental contact with that person.

 Q: Can I travel on an airplane with a stun gun?

 A: Every airline has its own rules and regulation concerning potential weapons.
 In general, you can store a stun gun in your checked baggage but not in a carry-on.